Wondering if the Yamaha TTR230 is the right dirt bike for you? Whether you’re a beginner or just getting back into riding, you’re in the right place!

 It may not have as much ground clearance, but that doesn’t matter unless you’re hitting huge logs and rocks or riding through deep ruts.

-Weight – The TTR feels lighter than it is
+TTR 230 Weight – It feels lighter than it is

 But when riding it handles like a lightweight bike because the center of gravity is lower.